Spectate from the chicane at the Revival to see plenty of classic cars going sideways as they exit this infamous point of our Motor Circuit.

 Whoa Simon!
 A horse so determined and headstrong, he not only won the 1883 Goodwood Cup by 20 lengths, but couldn't be stopped and carried on running over the top of Trundle hill

-Those Under-17 can get behind the wheel for the first time at Goodwood Motor Circuit.
-Start with the Young Driver Learner Experience and progress through three exciting Missions on the Dynamic Training Zone.
-Receive a Young Driver Log Book to help track development.
-Once all three missions are complete, juniors can complete the programme with the Young Drivers Graduation Experience which takes place on the 2.4-mile circuit.
+First time drivers can take the wheel at Goodwood Motor Circuit.
+Begin with the Young Driver Learner Experience and advance through three thrilling missions in the Dynamic Training Zone.
+Track progress with a Young Driver Log Book.
+Finish the program with the Young Driver Graduation Experience on the iconic 2.4-mile circuit.
+Perfect for aspiring drivers to build skills and confidence!

 Please note there are 3 missions available in the Young Driver Learner Experience and each mission costs £149 (all 3 missions and the Graduation experience will cost £596 in total).
 These will run across 3 separate dates and will take place in the dynamic training zone (off-track).